jdrichardsappacad/react-2021/week-15/practices/01-class-components/create-class-component/README.md

 The only real difference with setting state in `event handlers` or anywhere in your component is the method that is used.
-Class components use the method [`this.setState`][setstate] to update state. **Never use `this.state` method!**
-`this.setState` takes an object that needs only the values you wish to change.
+Class components use the method [`this.setState`][setstate] to update state. **Never set state using the `this.state` method!** `this.setState` takes an object that needs only the values you wish to change.
 React merges those updates using a `shallow merge`.
 Only the key/value pair that is updated will change values.

 For the `message` input, add an `onChange` event handler.
 In the handler's callback function, use `this.setState({})`.
 Add the property using the name of